madeso/bookshelf/content/books/97things/thing_56.md

 +++
-title = "Make the Invisible More Visible" weight = 56
+title = "56: Make the Invisible More Visible" weight = 56
 +++